PRACTICAL IMMERSION | SCENE WORK

 The tuition is $3500.
 Individual payment plans can be arranged upon request.

-We are offering limited work-study places, which can reduce your tuition.
+We are offering limited work-study places, which can cover your housing-cost during the program.
 Please inquire for details.

 How to Apply